Revolutionary Action

+Revolutionary Action (Рэвалюцыйнае дзеянне, РД) is the oldest Belarusian anarchist organization.
+It seeks to spread anarchist ideas, organize a movement of direct action, and foment a social revolution in Belarus.
+The group promotes social anarchism, anarcho-communism, and illegalism, and operates in secret due to laws that criminalize their activities.

+Initially part of the Autonomous Action network, Revolutionary Action split in 2010 due to ideological differences.
+The group has participated in various direct actions throughout the 2010s and into the 2020s.

 History

 The organization was first formed in Minsk at a meeting on 13 February 2005.
 The meeting discussed the situation in the Belarusian anarchist movement, an acute lack of organization, discipline and directional vector of actions in it.
 As a result of the discussion, it was decided to create an anarcho-communist organization in Minsk, as a branch of "Autonomous Action", which has existed in Russia since 2002.
 The Belarusian Autonomous Action (AA-Belarus) was an amalgamation of the Belarusian Anarchist Front (BAF) and several activists of the politicized hardcore punk scene.
 At that time, AA-Belarus barely had ten members.

 On 5 March 2010, by an absolute majority of votes, the Belarusian chapter decided to leave Autonomous Action and form an independent organization.
 The reasons for this decision were: